 Thus, today many organizations in the manufacturing, government, service, telecommunications, banking and logistics sectors have used this methodology with success.
 Its use, contrary to what many imagine, has not been limited to large corporations and has spread to many medium and small companies in both the public and private sectors.

 We’ll show you everything you need to know about this system, including its advantages and how to implement it.
 Take a look!

 Traditional costing systems arose to meet tax requirements and stock valuations, but these systems have various flaws, especially when used as management tools.

 This happens because these traditional costing methodologies are focused on the various products that companies offer.
 Costs are assigned equally among these products because it’s assumed that each item/sku consumes the organization’s diverse resources in proportion to the volume of the products produced.

-In this way, various “volume” drivers such as direct labor hours, machine hours and raw material costs are used as criteria to assign overhead costs.
+In this way, various “volume” drivers such as direct labor hours, machine hours and raw material allocation of costs are used as criteria to assign overhead costs.

 This methodology means that these values only reflect an estimated average.
 Even though a complex study is used to arrive at this calculation, this is a scenario that by definition will never correspond exactly to the specific characteristics of each company and its individual processes.

 These volume based drivers also fail due to the diversity in the form, size and complexity of these products.
 There’s also no direct relationship between the production volume and the effort or costs consumed by the organization.

 As a result, many managers of companies that offer a variety of products and services are making very mistaken decisions in terms of prices, their mixes of products and services, and their processes.

 In contrast to traditional based costing systems, activity based costing focuses on an organization’s various processes and activities.
 In addition, there are differences of treatment in terms of the various clients, channels, markets and regions that are often ignored by companies– and which later prove to be fundamental to making an assertive decision.